Bishkek, Kyrgyzstan - Vancouver

 Elena Nikolaidi story

 Elena Nikolaidi was born and raised in Bishkek, Kyrgyzstan (Central Asia).
-In 2011 she arrived in Montreal, Canada as a skilled worker.
-She later moved to Vancouver, BC.
+In 2011 she arrived in Montreal, Canada as a skilled worker and later moved to Vancouver, BC.
 Her passion for helping people brought her to work at a non-profit organization as a community worker.
 At this time, she works as a victim support worker helping immigrants, refugees, and visible minority women and children experiencing family violence.

 My Dream Turned Out to Be A Nightmare